Reviews You Can Rely On

 We used the same procedure to test hardwood pickup as we did for carpet, allowing us to compare performance across different flooring types and see how each vacuum handles a whole-house clean.
 We also tested how well each model captures crumbs along edges to ensure it can clean thoroughly into every corner and close to walls.

-Once again, the Dyson trio takes the lead.
-All three models come equipped with a separate hard surface cleaning head that's gentle on hardwood but powerful enough to handle larger debris.
+Once again, the Dyson family takes the lead.
+These come equipped with a separate hard surface cleaning head that's gentle on hardwood but powerful enough to handle larger debris.

 Dyson V15 Detect Bissell Cleanview XR